ajmalali/walkly-android/README.md

 ## Very Important Notes

 - NEVER use --force
+- DO NOT use rebase to merge branches if you just can simply use merge
 - keep your local repo in sync with the remote repo
 - Write meaningful commit message (I might create a template)